jkunimune/nibasa/misc.md

 I've gone back and forth in the past over whether it should be "bon-vizi" or "vizi-bon".  but I think I've finally settled on the former.  it makes a much more intuitive noun (because remember, every adjective is also a noun), and it allows me to use "te" and "nai" for "-ful" and "-less" (as suffixes they already mean "-ness" and "not").

+# notating common word derivatives in the dictionary

+my current dictionary notation system has a problem, which is that when a root describes a state, I have to manually add the adjective to describe being in that state, the noun to describe the state itself, and the verbs to describe entering that state.  which is mostly annoying because typically I want all of those suffixen to be optional, so then I have to remember to link them all.
+I think it would be good to add some syntactic sugar to my dictionary where instead of having a new entry called "n. dryness" than links back to the word for dry, I can add "n.(te) dryness" to the base word, and it'll automaticly create the new derived word and link them together so that the suffix is optional.

 # words that are more specific in every language but their originators

 kitab